 road signs and traffic laws that you must pass to qualify for your Learner's License or your Class E Driver's License in Florida.
-If you're under the age of 18, you can skip the hassle of taking the
+If you're at least 14 years old and under the age of 18, you can skip the hassle of taking the

 permit test at the DHSMV and take it online instead.
 That means you can take the exam from the comfort of your own home or wherever you have an internet connection.